Surviving the Lion’s Den

 Mathew 14:24-31

 Our family loves to boat on a local lake.
 We have had several boats through the years, including different styles according to our family needs at the time.
 As we have aged, our boat speeds have dropped and we are now in the habit of enjoying more time floating and watching others tube and play on the water.
-Even in the more narrow lakes in Kentucky (all are dammed up rivers and thus not very wide) we are careful with storms and obey the forecast as well as the look of a pop-up thunderstorm, taking our boat to the dock for safety.
+Even in the more narrow lakes in Kentucky (all are dammed up rivers and thus not very wide), we are careful with storms and obey the forecast as well as the look of a pop-up thunderstorm, taking our boat to the dock for safety.
+We also rely on reliable floating dock services like EZ Dock of Long Island to ensure our boating experiences are hassle-free and safe.

 Being on the lake on a busy day with choppy water is not fun, but when there is a storm, it is frightening.
 I cannot imagine how terrifying a boat would be in dangerous seas.
 As I read this story in Mathew, I can only imagine what an amazing event that was to witness.
 The sea was not calm.
 I’m not sure what “contrary” is, but I don’t ever want to be in the water when it’s like that.
 The disciples saw Jesus walking across the waves and then heard Him tell them to be calm.
 Even in the safety of the boat, they were afraid—not just of the water but of Jesus, not understanding who He was.
 At this point in the story, seeing Jesus walking across those waves must have been more than enough to write about later.